Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦1 # Transport Layer/🟩5 @ Transmission Control Protocol (TCP).md

 ## ACKs
 Acknowledgements are the sequence number of the next byte expected from the other side.

-Acknowledgements are best explained in the following image:
+Acknowledgements are best explained in the following image: _(pay attention to the data length)_
 ![[Pasted image 20230222184639.png|600]]

 ![[Pasted image 20230222185010.png|400]]